Francis Xavier: Goa

-Saint Francis Xavier's relics are kept in a silver casket, elevated inside the Bom Jesus Basilica and are exposed (being brought to ground level) generally every ten years, but this is discretionary.
+Saint Francis Xavier's mostly-incorruptible relics are kept in a silver casket, elevated inside the Bom Jesus Basilica and are exposed (being brought to ground level) generally every ten years, but this is discretionary.
 The sacred relics went on display starting on 22 November 2014 at the XVII Solemn Exposition.
 The display closed on 4 January 2015.
 The previous exposition, the sixteenth, was held from 21 November 2004 to 2 January 2005.

 Relics of Saint Francis Xavier are also found in the Espirito Santo (Holy Spirit) Church, Margão, in Sanv Fransiku Xavierachi Igorz (Church of St. Francis Xavier), Batpal, Canacona, Goa, and at St. Francis Xavier Chapel, Portais, Panjim.

 Other places

-Other pilgrimage centres include Xavier's birthplace in Navarra; the Church of the Gesù, Rome; Malacca (where he was buried for two years, before being brought to Goa); and Sancian (place of death).
+Other pilgrimage centres include Xavier's birthplace in Navarre; the Church of the Gesù, Rome; Malacca (where he was buried for two years, before being brought to Goa); and Sancian (place of death).

 Xavier is a major venerated saint in both Sonora and the neighbouring U.S. state of Arizona.
 In Magdalena de Kino in Sonora, Mexico, in the Church of Santa María Magdalena, there is a reclining statue of San Francisco Xavier brought by pioneer Jesuit missionary Padre Eusebio Kino in the early 18th century.
 The statue is said to be miraculous and is the object of pilgrimage for many in the region.
 Also the Mission San Xavier del Bac is a pilgrimage site.
 The mission is an active parish church ministering to the people of the San Xavier District, Tohono O'odham Nation, and nearby Tucson, Arizona.

 Francis Xavier is honored in the Church of England and in the Episcopal Church on 3 December.

-Novena of grace
+Novena of Grace

-The Novena of Grace is a popular devotion to Francis Xavier, typically prayed either on the nine days before 3 December, or on 4 March through 12 March (the anniversary of Pope Gregory XV's canonisation of Xavier in 1622).
+The Novena of Grace is a popular devotion to Francis Xavier, typically prayed either on the nine days before 3 December or on 4 March through 12 March (the anniversary of Pope Gregory XV's canonisation of Xavier in 1622).
 It began with the Italian Jesuit missionary Marcello Mastrilli.
 Before he could travel to the Far East, Mastrilli was gravely injured in a freak accident after a festive celebration dedicated to the Immaculate Conception in Naples.
-Delirious and on the verge of death, Mastrilli saw Xavier, who he later said asked him to choose between travelling or death by holding the respective symbols, to which Mastrilli answered, "I choose that which God wills."
+Delirious and on the verge of death, Mastrilli saw Xavier, who he later said asked him to choose between travelling or death by holding the respective symbols, to which Mastrilli answered, "I choose that which God wills".

 Upon regaining his health, Mastrilli made his way via Goa and the Philippines to Satsuma, Japan.
-The Tokugawa shogunate beheaded the missionary in October 1637, after undergoing three days of tortures involving the volcanic sulphurous fumes from Mt.
-Unzen, known as the Hell mouth or "pit" that had supposedly caused an earlier missionary to renounce his faith.
+The Tokugawa shogunate beheaded the missionary in October 1637, after undergoing three days of tortures involving the volcanic sulphurous fumes from Mount Unzen, known as the Hell mouth or "pit" that had supposedly caused an earlier missionary to renounce his faith.